Google Dialogflow CX

 • How to complete the script after adding the virtual agent action.
 You may need to:

 • Add initialization snippets as needed to the script using Snippet actions.
-You can do this to customize your bot.
+This is required if you want to customize your virtual agent's behavior.

 • Re-configure the action connectors to ensure proper contact flow and correct any potential errors.